jeffreysbrother/storefront-child/README.md

 ### stripe

 To work in live mode, Stripe requires an SSL certificate.
+This might be the best option, if we don't mind paying the monthly fee required for a dedicated IP address and an SSL cert.

 ### paypal advanced